vivek-bhave/churn-analysis-from-sql-to-ml/Notebooks/08_Model_performace_Comparison.md

 ### Random Forest
 - Achieved **2.89% higher Accuracy**, **5.01% higher Recall**, and **1.95% higher ROC-AUC** than 4 Featured Tree based models.
 - Captured higher churning customers than all 4 featured models
-- Has lower False positives compared to all 4 featured models
+- Has lower False Negatives compared to all 4 featured models

 ### XGBoost